Why should I choose ETC instead of another physical therapy clinic?

 What can I expect during my first visit?

-When you arrive for your first appointment, you will complete initial patient paperwork (you can also complete paperwork prior to your appointment by downloading here), provide us with your physical therapy prescription (if applicable) and insurance information.
+When you arrive for your first appointment, you will complete initial patient paperwork (you can also complete paperwork prior to your appointment by visiting this page), provide us with your physical therapy prescription (if applicable) and insurance information.

 You will be seen by a physical therapist who will discuss your medical history, current complaints, pain level (aggravating and ease factors), current medications, and your goals for physical therapy.